 (3) The Minister must not appoint a person as a member of the Council unless satisfied the person has expertise, qualifications or experience relevant to the Council’s functions.

-[Section 25 amended by No. 44 of 2008 s.
+[Section 25 amended: No. 44 of 2008 s.
 21.]

 26. Further provisions relating to Council